Brent-E-50/Tableau-Project/README.md

 [Charts 3 and 4](https://public.tableau.com/app/profile/brenton.ervin/viz/tripsbyweekdayhrgender/TripsbyweekdayhrGender)

-The fifth result showed us the number of bike trips taken by gender for each day of the week by each "Usertype".
-One discovery I made was that Customers that didn't identify with were most active on Saturdays while subscribers were most likely to be men who were active on Thursdays.
+The fifth result showed us the number of bike trips taken by gender for each day of the week by "Usertype".
+One discovery I made was that customers that didn't identify were most active on Saturdays while subscribers were most likely to be men who were active on Thursdays.
 I was able to create this visualization by adding "GC" or "Number to string" to the columns section.
 I added "Usertype" and "WEEKDAY(Starttime)" to the rows section.
 In addition, I added Usertype" and "GC" to the filters section.
 And Finally I was able to drag "CNT-citibike-tripdata.csv" to the "Color" Section.

 [Chart 5](https://public.tableau.com/app/profile/brenton.ervin/viz/userTripsbygenderbyweekday/UserTripsbyGenderbyweekday)